Aerial image looking to the southeast over Herriman residential areas

 Certified Rates

-Once the final rate has been approved, property taxes will be paid during the following calendar year.
+Once the final rate has been approved, property taxes are due toward the end of the year—usually in November.
+Most mortgage lenders pay property taxes directly from an escrow account when they’re due, then adjust homeowners’ monthly mortgage payments afterward based on their annual escrow analysis.
 For efficiency, taxes are paid to one central entity, the county.
 The county then disburses the tax revenue to the various taxing authorities throughout the year based on their rates.
 Those taxing entities and their governing boards may then expend the money based on their approved budgets.

 Still have questions?